evi1haxor/e1ixir/content/posts/EoAS.md

 ---
-title: "Evolution of the Atomic Structure"
+title: "The Lost Lecture"
 date: 2018-10-12T00:46:53+05:30
 draft: true
 ---

+# Evolution of the Atomic Structur
 The idea of the elements and atoms is not new.
 The thought encompasses it's foundation, back from over 2.5 millennia! <Img src="https://raw.githubusercontent.com/evi1haxor/e1ixir/master/static/Screenshot_2018-10-12-23-58-57-142_com.android.chrome.png" align = "left" height= 260px /> _Democritus:_ One of the greatest philosopher mankind has ever had.
 His theory argues the indivisibility of atom.
 In his theory, he claimed that there must exist different kinds of atom, with different masses and sizes.
 These different kinds of atom, then constitute observable objects.
 However, he added, the characteristics like taste, colour and feel of touch emanates from the different ways the atoms might arrange in.
 Fundamentally, his philosophy scratches the surface of modern idea of chemical bonding and characteristics of the atom, pretty well.
 For others the thought was so ahead of time that they laughed at him.
 Though, early Greek philosophers used to propose their ideas just by thought processing and logic, and not by experiments.
 And that's why it's said for Greek philosophers: __"All thoughts and no action!"__ So most of the time, they had ideas, they had plans, but they just don't want to toil for justifying it through real life experiences.